So, you think you want to buy a truck and be an owner-operator.

 The first, and most important thing you want in a truck is reliability.
 You don’t make money sitting on the side of the road.
 Personally, I’ve had the best luck with Internationals.
 Talk to other drivers, and they’ll swear by (or at) every make of truck and engine on the road.
 I would avoid trucks with Cat engines.
 Cat has quit manufacturing engines for trucks (due to emission regulations), so it’s possible that it could eventually become difficult to get parts.
 Probably not in the short term, but it may eventually become an issue.

 Next, is emission regulation compliance.
-California recently put into effect some draconian emissions regulations.
-The regulations aren’t terribly clear in some areas, but basically, it seems that any truck with an engine older than 1995 won’t be allowed to operate in California after 12/31/2009. **The regulations have changed since I first wrote this post.
-BEFORE you buy a truck, contact the California Air Resources Board and check if the truck you’re looking at is compliant, and for how long. ** If you live in California, you’re going to want to closely monitor the emissions regulations and make sure the truck you’re buying is compliant with the regulations.
+California put some draconian emissions regulations into effect a while back, that can be very difficult to understand.
+If you have any intention of operating in California, contact the California Air Resources Board BEFORE you buy a truck, and check if the truck you’re looking at is compliant, and for how long.
+If you live in California, you’re going to want to closely monitor the emissions regulations and make sure the truck you’re buying is compliant with the regulations.
 If you live outside California, you have (at least at the moment) more flexibility, but you might not be able to haul freight to or from California.
 These regulations also affect the resale value of trucks, so you’ll want to watch them too.

 Another important consideration is fuel mileage.
 As an o/o, fuel is going to be your biggest expense.
 Small increases in mpg translate to big differences in your take-home pay.
 Avoid older, non-aerodynamic trucks.
 Look for things like side fairings, tapered (the so-called “anteater”) hoods, streamlined mirrors, etc. Newer, aerodynamically efficient trucks are certified by the EPA as “Smartway” trucks.
 Avoid huge, fuel-sucking engines.
 Engines for OTR trucks in the 400hp range are adequate.
 You may not be the first one up the hill, but you’ll have a bigger bank balance when you get there.

 Unless you’re an established team, DO NOT go out and buy a brand new truck.
 While new trucks are (at least in theory) more reliable, a solo driver will find it extremely difficult to make the payments — even in times when freight is good.
-The way freight is right now, it could be nearly impossible.
 A good, mechanically sound used truck is the only way to go for a solo o/o.

-There are *lots* of trucks for sale, especially right now.
+There are *lots* of trucks for sale.
 A good starting point to look is http://www.truckpaper.com.
 They also have paper copies available for free at most truckstops.
 Take a look, and you can get a good idea of what the particular brand and model of truck you’re interested in is currently selling for.

 Now, you need to figure out where to buy a truck from.
 There are dealers, auctions, online auctions, private individuals, remarketing companies, trucking companies, and others, who would all like to sell you a truck.
 Each has advantages and disadvantages.
 Dealers will generally be priced higher, but a good dealer will stand behind what they sell.
 Warranties are a very good thing to have.
 Even a limited warranty, that only covers engine, transmission, and axles is a good thing to have.
 Those are the components that can be *very* expensive to fix — especially engines.
 There are aftermarket warranties that you can buy.
 I’ve never bought one, and I’ve heard both good and bad things about them.
 Investigate the company offering the warranty, and the terms of the warranty very thoroughly.
 Make sure you check the BBB about them too.